Meoto Iwa (Mie) 夫婦岩（三重）

 The sunrises here are particularly picturesque in summer, especially during the solstice

 The frogs at a nearby shrine

 Renting a car is the best way to reach Meoto Iwa.
 Free parking is available.

 If riding a train from Ise, take the JR Sangu Line from Iseshi Station to Futaminoura Station in just over five minutes.
-From there, it's a scenic walk to Meoto Iwa that takes about 20 to 25 minutes.
+From there, it's a scenic walk to Meoto Iwa that takes about 15 minutes.

 Alternatively, the bus bound for Toba from JR Iseshi Station or nearby Kintetsu Ujiyamada Station gets you there in about 20 minutes.